Sharanya-create/100-days-of-code/README.md

 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) and forking it :)
 ## Note

-*This repository contains solutions for hackerrank,geeks for geeks problem statements and codebases for web applications,java programs and is liscensed under MIT liscence
+*This repository contains solutions for some hackerrank,geeks for geeks problem statements and codebases for web applications,java programs and is liscensed under MIT liscence*